mhrnciar/prpr/README.md

 **f_z():**
  - [x] check if array has been created
- - [ ] print region with most sold cars
+ - [x] print all regions with most sold cars

 **k:**
  - [x] end program